Rangers regroup after tough loss, confident for Game 3 | FOX Sports

 GREENBURGH, N.Y.
 (AP) Back home and with an extra day off following their tough double-overtime loss at Ottawa, the New York Rangers are a confident group as they prepare to face the Senators in Game 3.

-The Rangers led 5-3 late in the third period on Saturday before Ottawa’s Jean-Gabriel Pageau scored twice in the last 3:19 to tie the score and then got the winner 2:54 into the second extra period.
-His fourth goal of the game gave the Senators a 6-5 win and a 2-0 series lead.
+The Rangers led 5-3 late in the third period on Saturday before Ottawa’s Jean-Gabriel Pageau scored twice in the last 3:19 to tie the score and then got the winner 2:54 into the second extra period for his fourth goal of the game to give the Senators a 6-5 win and a 2-0 series lead.

 ”The guys are still feeling good about our team, feeling good about our game,” forward J.T.
 Miller said Monday at the team’s practice facility.

-With two days between games, New York had Sunday off to rest and regroup following the loss before returning to the ice.
+With two days between games, New York had the day off on Sunday off to rest and regroup from Saturday’s loss before returning to the ice.

 ”That extra day is huge,” center Derek Stepan said. ”It was an emotional loss and we move on from it and get ourselves ready for Game 3.
 We don’t really have much of a choice at this point.
 There’s nothing we can do about Games 1 and 2, we’re just focused on (Game) 3.”

-The Rangers were the dominant team for most of Game 2 until Pageau took over, and coach Alain Vigneault believes his team has played well for the most part.
+The Rangers were the dominant team for most of Game 2 until Pageau took over, and coach Alain Vigneault believes the team has played well for the most part.

 ”So far they’ve made one more defensive play, one more offensive play in each game,” Vigneault said. ”That’s why they’re up 2-0.
 We need to be the team that makes that one more, one extra defensive play and that one extra offensive play that pays off.”

-Rangers goalie Henrik Lundqvist knows his team needs to put the stunning loss behind it and get ready for Game 3 at Madison Square Garden on Tuesday night.
+Rangers goalie Henrik Lundqvist knows his team needs to quickly put the stunning loss behind them and get ready for Game 3 at Madison Square Garden on Tuesday night.

 ”It was definitely a tough loss but you move on,” Lundqvist said. ”We did a lot of good things up in Ottawa, we didn’t get the results we wanted.
 There’s a lot of things we have to continue doing and hopefully we find a way here to get the first one at home and then take it from there.”

-In the first round last month against Montreal, the Rangers trailed 2-1 before also winning three in a row to advance.
+In the first round last month against Montreal, the Rangers trailed 2-1 before also winning three in a row to advance to this round.

 ”You can draw from experience and understand that the big message we continue to say is it’s a `race to four’ (wins),” Stepan said. ”The nice thing about a race to four is you can lose the first two and still get it done.”

-Derick Brassard, who spent four years with the Rangers before being traded to the Senators last summer, knows his former teammates will come out with increased intensity from the start in front of their home crowd.
+Derick Brassard, who spent four years with the Rangers before being traded to Ottawa last summer, knows his former teammates will come out with increased intensity from the start in front of their home crowd in Game 3.

 ”I expect their best game and we’re going to have to match it,” Brassard said after Ottawa practiced at Madison Square Garden.
 The first 10 minutes of that game is really important tomorrow.”